 We understand that local Indigenous communities expect reclaimed land to support traditional hunting, trapping and gathering for food, herbs and medicines.
 Towards this, consultation and engagement occurs through various activities.
 One example is the Reclamation Engagement Focus Group (REFG) through which local communities share traditional knowledge and on-the-ground input with Syncrude staff towards improving closure planning and reclamation outcomes.

-We also provide financial grants to Canadian and U.S. universities to assist us in advancing oil sands reclamation science.
+We also collaborate through Canada’s Oil Sands Innovation Alliance (COSIA) and provide financial grants to Canadian and U.S. universities to assist us in advancing oil sands reclamation science.
 Among those are the NSERC (Natural Sciences and Engineering Research Council of Canada)/Syncrude Industrial Research Chair in Mine Closure Geochemistry at the University of Saskatchewan and the NSERC/Syncrude Industrial Research Chair in Hydrogeological Characterization of Oil Sands Mine Closure Landforms at the University of Saskatchewan.

 Stewarding to regulatory commitments